 - Establish and maintain a safe, clean, healthy learning environment.

 - Use program selected curriculum, plan and implement with the classroom team, learning experiences that advance the intellectual, physical, and social-emotional development of children.

-- Support individual children in meeting their basic developmental needs such as feeding, resting and toileting.
+- Support individual children in meeting their basic developmental needs such as feeding and toileting.